Battlefield Reclamation

 Elements of Gen. Hiram B. Granbury’s Brigade moved across this land just before sunset on November 29, 1864 and encountered Federal resistance.
 Granbury took a handful of casualties before he was pulled away from Columbia Pike because the balance of Gen. Pat Cleburne’s Division, to which Granbury belonged, had become engaged.
 That night, Confederate troops encamped southeast and east of Spring Hill as the Federal troops slipped to the north.

-Granbury, as well as many of his Texas troops, died the next day at Franklin, just east of the 0.7-acre tract we are hoping to purchase.
+Granbury, as well as many of his Texas troops, died the next day at Franklin.
 How sadly ironic.

-We will also need to close on this parcel at some point in 2024.
-The asking price is just over $580,000.
+We will need to close on this parcel at some point in 2025.
+The asking price is $200,000.
 Please review the two Spring Hill maps which show this parcel and its connectivity with the already preserved battlefield and Rippa Villa.

 If there was ever a time when we truly needed your help – and we have asked a lot through the years – that time is now.
 Precious little ground, especially essential ground like these two tracts, remains available.
 Furthermore, there are few landowners left who want to sell simply to see the ground preserved.